-Next Scripts: One of my favorite WordPress plugins of 2013 after Ping.fm shuttered their service.
-Next Scripts is great for automatically sharing your WordPress posts to Facebook, Twitter, LinkedIn, Tumblr, Delicious, StumbleUpon, and other social networks.
+Next Scripts: One of my favorite WordPress plugins (since Ping.fm shut down their service) Next Scripts is great for automatically sharing your WordPress posts to Facebook, Twitter, LinkedIn, Tumblr, StumbleUpon, and other social networks.
 The plugin even has some premium options for using Pinterest and Google+ scheduling.

 If you “like” three cat pictures today, time to move on to other business.
 Remember there is a difference between a productive conversation on Facebook where you engage with other users’ posts, and filling in the time to avoid “real work.”

 As a cat owner, I too have fell victim, but if you keep tabs on how many funny pictures you like from people in your network versus how many productive questions you answer from real prospects you will get a better idea of how much time you really need to spend social networking each day to get results.

 I know this title seems a bit too good to be true, but for those who are in B2B; this is a great way to automate business leads.
 Essentially, you can connect with targeted prospects using a combination of IFTTT and email marketing.